Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Conclusion

-\textit{Conclusion.}--- We presented a quantum algorithm for estimating the physical properties of the general Lindblad dynamics, which has an exponentially short circuit depth $\mathcal{O}(\log (1/\varepsilon))$ to achieve an accuracy $\varepsilon$ and a nearly constant ancilla qubits $4 + \lceil \log_2 (M) \rceil$.
-Thanks to the low computational resource, this algorithm has a potential to reveal undiscovered physical phenomena that must require high precision estimation.
+We presented a randomized quantum algorithm for estimating the physical properties of the general Lindblad dynamics, which has (1) an exponentially short circuit depth $\mathcal{O}(\log (1/\varepsilon))$ to achieve an accuracy $\varepsilon$, (2) a nearly constant ancilla qubits $4 + \lceil \log_2 (M) \rceil$, and (3) the independence from $m$ and $K$ in the circuits.
+Further concatenating randomization, we can remove the remaining $M$-dependence in both ancilla/gate counts, resulting in a Lindblad simulator having the independence from all $(m,M,K)$ in gate complexity.
+As demonstrated in the numerical analysis, this algorithm has a potential to reveal undiscovered physical phenomena even with early-FTQC devices.
 We also would like to emphasize the importance of newly developed techniques for superoperator simulation, such as the translation method of transfer matrices and the exact CP map simulation via OAA together with the recovery operation.
 Actually, they are widely applicable techniques for many problems beyond open system simulations.

 We leave some questions open for future investigation.
+An important direction is the further improvement of gate complexity shown in Theorem~\ref{thm: main2}.
+A natural next step would be to achieve the higher-order scaling $\mathcal{O}(t^{1+1/p} \log (1/\epsilon))$ while keeping the small ancilla requirements.
+However, constructing efficient higher-order schemes for Lindblad dynamics is nontrivial, unlike the product formula in unitary dynamics, and likely requires new conceptual advances.
 A particularly interesting question is on the relationship between our algorithm and the formulation via stochastic Schr\"{o}dinger equation (SSE)~\cite{gardiner2004quantum}, a widely applicable stochastic simulation method for open quantum systems.
 In fact, our algorithm also uses stochastic applications of unitary or jump operations to simulate the Lindblad master equation.
 However, our dissipative process is not physical unlike the case of SSE, because it is described as the composition of the minimal dissipation $\mathcal{B}_{kl}$ and (possibly non-physical) superoperators $U\bullet V^\dagger$.
 Exploring the connection to SSE could offer some physical interpretation of our algorithm and thereby enable improvement of it in both implementability and computational complexity perspectives.